brapana/Bank/README.md

 # Bank
- 266P Group 2
+## 266P Group 2

- Main Instructions:
+ ### Build Instructions:

- Import the code into Android Studio.
-Android Studio should recoginze it as an Android app and use gradle to build it.
+ Clone and import the code into Android Studio via the built-in VCS feature.
+Android Studio should recoginze it as an Android app and use Gradle to build it automatically.

- Create an emulator of API level 27+ and run it and the app.
+ Create an emulator (and ensure you have the necessary SDK installed) of API level 27+ and run it and the app via Android Studio.

- You do need to register a username and password first.

- Overflow is currently possible.

- Step 1: start at 0.00

- Step 2: Deposit 4294967295.99

- Step 3: Log out

- Step 4: Log in

- Step 5: You own me 1 cent now.
+ The application will start with no accounts created, you will have to make them yourself.